Using Natural Language Processing and Networks to Automate Structured Literature Reviews: An Application to Farmers Climate Change Adaptation: Introduction

 The fast expansion of research articles hinders researchers from keeping track of the emerging findings in their areas of expertise \cite{larsen_rate_2010}.
 While systematic literature reviews are labor-intensive, the median time for them to go outdated is 5.5 years \cite{shojania_how_2007}.
 Given the current pace of publishing, it is increasingly challenging to cover the escalating pool of articles and to monitor the latest developments in a particular field.
 Automated content analysis \cite{nunezmir_automated_2016} and extractive text summarization systems \cite{bui_extractive_2016} have been argued as key tools to support literature synthesis and to keep track of research trends.

-Automated content analysis for literature reviews commonly aims to map text into topics using the articles’ abstracts. \cite{nunezmir_automated_2016} show how automated content analysis can synthesize big volumes of literature’s abstracts from ecology and evolutionary biology.
-In the Climate Change domain, \cite{creutzig_reviewing_2021} use machine learning and experts evaluations to map key messages relevant to climate change mitigation using around 100,000 articles’ abstracts related to demand-side mitigation.
-Regarding climate change adaptation, \cite{nalau_mapping_2021} use the abstracts and metadata from around 7000 articles to map the evolution of climate change adaptation science across time.
+Automated content analysis for literature reviews commonly aims to map text into topics using the articles’ abstracts.
+Nunez-Mir et al. \cite{nunezmir_automated_2016} show how automated content analysis can synthesize big volumes of literature’s abstracts from ecology and evolutionary biology.
+In the climate change domain, Creutzig et al. \cite{creutzig_reviewing_2021} use machine learning and experts evaluations to map key messages relevant to climate change mitigation using around 100,000 articles’ abstracts related to demand-side mitigation.
+Regarding climate change adaptation, Nalau et al. \cite{nalau_mapping_2021} use the abstracts and metadata from around 7000 articles to map the evolution of climate change adaptation science across time.

 Text summarization systems are normally used for more in-depth literature reviews that use the full articles’ text.
-In this context, a summarization system takes a predefined set of documents and generates a summary, which can be extractive (the system extracts and ranks the sentences from the original text) or abstractive (the system extracts knowledge from the original text and reconstructs them into a new piece) \cite{wang_systematic_2021}.
-In this sense, \cite{wang_systematic_2021} offers a systematic review of the different methodologies for Electronic Health Records and biomedical literature summarizations.
+In this context, a summarization system takes a predefined set of documents and generates a summary, which can be extractive (the system extracts and ranks the sentences from the original text), abstractive (the system extracts knowledge from the original text and reconstructs them into a new piece), or hybrid (combines both approaches by rewriting a summary of the sentences chose with the extractive approach) \cite{koh_empirical_2023,wang_systematic_2021,batista_quantitative_2015}.
+Wang et al. \cite{wang_systematic_2021} offers a systematic review of the different methodologies for Electronic Health Records and biomedical literature summarizations.
 Based on their systematic review, 83\% of the articles analyzed used at least the full text as input.
 As summary output, 81\% of the articles adopted an extractive approach, while 17\% of the articles used an abstractive approach – the remaining 2\% compared both outputs.